samimahamoed/awesome_game_shop/README.md

 "Total price": "ID",
 }

-## 2.4 - Priorities
-The application main priority will be **Security** followed by **functionality** followed by **appearance** followed by **features**.

-# 3 - Working process and schedule for the project

-The main thing about our project development is that large majority of the actual coding is done individually by each of us.
-The combined code is then kept in GitLab, where we then update it periodically as we move along in the development.
-Regarding communication, we aim to make a Trello project page to help with observing the coding advancements.
-For more immediate project-related discussions, we'll use whatsapp, and for some larger notifications about the project, we'll also try to send emails.
-We'll likely divide the workload so that Antti will do presentation side and some parts of the models and views, Sami will implement API for the system and Paula will handle implementation for authentication.
-This is just a rough plan, though, and we all will likely to various additional tasks during the development process.

-Regarding the timetable, we'll aim to follow roughly the schedule below:

-1. 21.12.2016 – Return the finished project plan
-2. 23.12.2016 – 2.1.2017 – Christmas break
-3. 3.1.2017 – 15.1.
-2017 – Start working on the basic framework of the project and deploy some usable code to Heroku at the end of this period to test that we have a working simple web service .
-4. 16.1.2017 – 29.1.2017 – Finalize the models and views so that users/developers can be authenticated and some games could be added to the system, finish up more detailed layout for the presentation side, so we'll start to see functional web pages
-5. 30.1.2017 – 12.2.2017 – Try to have functioning service on the Heroku (so models and views should be almost done at this point), finish up visual presentation of the website, do testing for various things such as basic security and API functionality, code a simple game for the service if time permits
-6. 13.2.2017 – 19.2.2017 – Finishing touches, last minute testing and writing up the project report
-7. 19.2.2017 – Return the project and after this prepare for the demo session

 # 4 - Testing

 To verify the service implementation quality, manual and automated tests will be executed as part of the project.
 Here, the test cases will be identified during the project implementation.
 However, basically the tests we plan to perform can be classified into three types as described below.